alejandroliu/0ink.net/src/content/posts/2019/2019-02-19-installing-void.md

 ### power button handling

-This patch prevents the /etc/acpi/handler.sh to handle the power button instead, letting the Desktop Environment handle the event.
+This patch prevents the `/etc/acpi/handler.sh` to handle the power button instead, letting the Desktop Environment handle the event.

-It does it by checking if the Desktop Environment power manager (in this case `mate-power-manager`) is running.
+It does it by checking if a X session is running.
+In the `/etc/rc.local` script, we create a file called `/run/xsession.pid` which is made writeable by all.
+The system is configured so that `xdm` or `/etc/profile/zzdm.sh` (when login as normal user on `tty1`) will start an X session and will use the scripts `/etc/X11/xinit/session` or `/etc/X11/xdm/Xsession` to start the session.
+From these scripts, the current X session information is saved to `/run/xsession.pid`.

+When `/etc/acpi/handler.sh` starts, it will check `/run/session.pid` if it contains a running session.
+It will also check if a  Desktop Environment power manager
+(in this case `mate-power-manager`) is running.
 If it is, then it will exit.